Attorney for 11-year-old Mississippi boy shot by police says there’s ‘no way’ he could have been mistaken for an adult

 The attorney, Carlos Moore, is asking for “a full and transparent investigation” of the shooting.

 Aderrien Murry is recovering after being released from the hospital, according to his family, who has called for the officer to be fired and charged with the shooting.
-The boy is traumatized and will require counseling, according to family attorney Carlos Moore.
+The boy is traumatized and will require counseling, according to Moore.

 Aderrien was shot in the chest by an Indianola Police Department officer early Saturday morning while the officer was responding to a domestic disturbance call at the child’s home, according to his mother, Nakala Murry, and the Mississippi Bureau of Investigation.